Rory Palmer

 Rory Palmer (born 19 November 1981) is a British politician who served as a Member of the European Parliament for the East Midlands from 2017 to 2020.
 A member of the Labour Party, he was also the Labour candidate in the 2024 Leicestershire Police and Crime Commissioner election.

 Early life and career

-Palmer was born on born 19 November 1981.
-He attended Hartland School in Worksop, Nottinghamshire.
+Palmer attended Hartland School in Worksop, Nottinghamshire.
 He studied Social Policy at the University of York from 2000 to 2003.

 Palmer briefly worked for the Institute for Public Policy Research as a research assistant, before working for nearly five years as a parliamentary assistant to the Labour MPs John Mann and Peter Soulsby.
-Having first been elected for the Labour Party as a councillor for the Eyres Monsell ward of Leicester City Council in May 2007, he became one of the council's deputy mayors in May 2011.
+Having first been elected for the Labour Party as a councillor for the Eyres Monsell ward of Leicester City Council in May 2007, he became the city's Deputy Mayor in May 2011 after Soulsby became Mayor of Leicester.

 Palmer worked as senior policy, public affairs and campaigns manager at the Guide Dogs for the Blind Association.
 After leaving the European Parliament, he became network lead for the Trussell Trust East Midlands.